hikkoiri/conjur/design/proposals/encoded_token_response.md

 [Code reference](https://github.com/cyberark/conjur/blob/application_identity_validation/ci/authn-azure/run-authn-azure.sh#L16)

-The requested situation is to support both response of current **Flattened** JWS JSON Serialization with content type `application/json` and encoded JWS **Compact** Serialization with content type `text\plain`.
+The requested situation is to support both response of current **Flattened** JWS JSON Serialization with content type `application/json` and encoded JWS **Compact** Serialization with content type `text/plain`.

 ## Issue description
-1. HTTP server best practices: Using `application\json` as the content type to encoded output (not a JSON) is bad practice.
+1. HTTP server best practices: Using `application/json` as the content type to encoded output (not a JSON) is bad practice.
     So encoded output shouldn't use `application/json` unless it will be in JSON format.
-    The `../autheticate` response is in JSON format so it makes sense to use `application\json` as the response content type.
+    The `../autheticate` response is in JSON format so it makes sense to use `application/json` as the response content type.
-        As well as `../logic`,  which returns the api key as `text\plain`.
+        As well as `../logic`,  which returns the api key as `text/plain`.

 ## Solution - Accept HTTP Headers
 According to [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept):